Smolations/polymerge/README.md

     ________________________________________________________________________
       Active Laboratory:  git-hug  (notebook: polymerge_notebook1)
-         Active Polymer:  my-very-first-polymer
+            Active Poly:  my-very-first-poly
     ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

       Please make a selection (or press Enter to abort):

-        1:  View monomer branches in `my-very-first-polymer` (3)
+        1:  View mono branches in `my-very-first-poly` (3)
-        2:  Add a monomer branch to `my-very-first-polymer`
+        2:  Add a mono branch to `my-very-first-poly`
-        3:  Remove a monomer branch from `my-very-first-polymer`
+        3:  Remove a mono branch from `my-very-first-poly`
-        4:  Re-Order monomer branches in `my-very-first-polymer`
+        4:  Re-Order mono branches in `my-very-first-poly`
-        5:  Re-Merge the monomer branches in `my-very-first-polymer`
+        5:  Re-Merge the mono branches in `my-very-first-poly`
-        6:  Prune monomer branches in `my-very-first-polymer`
+        6:  Prune mono branches in `my-very-first-poly`
-        7:  Create a new polymer branch in your notebook
+        7:  Create a new poly branch in your notebook
-        8:  Remove an existing polymer branch from your notebook
+        8:  Remove an existing poly branch from your notebook
-        9:  Prune notebook (remove integrated polymer branches)
+        9:  Prune notebook (remove integrated poly branches)
        10:  Choose a new active laboratory
        11:  Add a new laboratory
        12:  Remove an existing laboratory